Skip to content

 • Scope, not solution — describe what the feature must do, not how to build it.
 Implementation details belong in design docs.

-• Behavior, not journey — specify feature behavior and acceptance criteria.
-Put end-to-end user flow narrative in user stories.
+• Behavior, not journey — specify feature behavior and boundaries.
+Put end-to-end user flow narrative and acceptance criteria in user stories.

-• Functional areas before requirements — when a feature spans multiple surfaces, user modes, workflow stages, or domain objects, name those areas before writing requirements.
-Group requirements by area instead of producing one flat list.
+• Functional areas before requirements — when a feature spans multiple surfaces, stages, or domain objects within the one capability, name those

 Additional guidance continues in the full prompt below.